sangramsinghg/berkeley_fintech_module_3_challenge/README.md

 profit in doing so.

 ### Overall Analysis
-Looking at the entire period, it appears that there are potential arbitrage oppotunities when we see the Bitstamp deviate from the Coinbase - bitstamp line shows prominently and is not hidden by the coinbase line.
+Looking at the entire period, it appears that there were potential arbitrage oppotunities when we see the Bitstamp deviate from the Coinbase - bitstamp line shows prominently and is not hidden by the coinbase line.

+The overall trend is that arbitrage profits dry up as more and more people discover the price dislocation/discrepancy.
+It appears that overall potential for arbitrage has dried up as people have discovered the price dislocation/discrepancy and we don't forsee future profitability in this trade.

 ![Bitstamp vs Coinbase Entire Period](images/bitstamp_vs_coinbase_entire_period.png)